OSRTT/OSLTTDocs/docs/getting-started.md

 {: .no_toc }

-Assuming you have an OSRTT unit to hand, here's what you'll need to do to get up and running.
+Assuming you have an OSLTT unit to hand, here's what you'll need to do to get up and running.
 {: .fs-6 .fw-300 }

 ## Install The Software

-Head to [the releases page](https://github.com/andymanic/OSRTT/releases/latest) and download the "OSRTT Launcher.exe" file.
+Head to [the releases page](https://github.com/OSRTT/OSLTT/releases/latest) and download the "OSLTT Installer.exe" file.
 When you run it Windows will likely say this is an untrusted file, you'll need to click the "more info" link/button, then "Run Anyway".
 I'll fix that as soon as I work out how...

 Anyway, run the installation wizard as usual.
 It will run the program after you finish (by default anyway).

 You'll be greeted with a message box asking if you want to let the program continue with further setup.
 You'll need to select yes to make the tool work.

-This installs required Arduino and Adafruit libraries and the required drivers too.
+This installs required Arduino and SEEED libraries and the required drivers too.
 You'll need to click "Install" on both driver pop-ups.

+It may also ask you to do a firmware update on the board.
+Updating to the most recent version is almost always recommended

 ## Settings

-There are a whole bunch of settings everywhere - I'm working on consolidating these into a single easy-access place, but for the time being...

-### Main Window - Response Time Test
-- Framerate limit: This setting limits the in-game framerate during the test.
-This is most useful for testing Variable Refresh Rate (VRR), as you can set the FPS limit to below the monitor's refresh rate, forcing it to refresh slower than normal.
-Set this to equal or above the quoted refresh rate for normal testing.
-- Number of test runs: This controls how many times you would like the test to repeat before averaging the data.
-The more runs, the more accurate the data is likely to be.
-Current maximum is 10.
-- Capture time: Adjust how long per transition the device should capture light samples.
-Slower monitors, or while testing with VSync ON, should use a longer time (i.e. 150ms+).
-- Vsync State: Toggle VSync on or off.
-On means more stable results, less prone to capture errors.
-Off means true input latency results,  but capture errors are more likely.

-### Main Window - Total System Latency Test
-- Time between clicks: How much time should be left between mouse clicks during the test.
-0.5s is default.
-- Number of clicks: How many clicks should the test fire before finishing.
-Default is 20.

-### Test Settings
-This is all the settings described in the methodologies section - default is "Recommended".
+There are a number of presets that pre-select the correct options to best test the various options.
+These include:
+* Monitor - uses the DirectX test mode, button trigger and light sensor
+* Mice/Keyboards - uses the click/keypresses input and mouse/keyboard test source
+* Games - uses the light sensor, built in button and game test source
+* Headsets - uses the audio sensor, button trigger and audio clip source
+* Custom - this enables all options for you to select what works best for you

+## Running a test
+The best test to start with is likely the monitor testing mode.
+After selecting the "Monitor" preset, hit the "Start" button - or press F10 to do the same thing - then your selected display will go black as the DirectX window launches.
+Give it a moment to start up fully - the FPS counter in the top left should sit at ~1000FPS.
+Ensure your OSLTT unit is attached light-sensor-side-down to your selected display.
+You can then press the button on the OSLTT unit, which should make the screen start flashing white.
+Once it completes the default 100 clicks, the DirectX window will close and the results view window will open.